e2ma3n/sshc/README.md

 The project page is located at https://github.com/e2ma3n/sshc

 ## What distributions are supported ?
-Tested on all popular linux distributions such as debian and CentOS
+All popular linux distributions such as debian and CentOS

 | Distribution | Version |
 | ---------- | ----------- |